weavedb/weavedb/docs/docs/examples/lit-protocol.md

 - `tokenIDs` : tokenIDs the message is sent to, only the owners of those tokenIDs can decrypt the message
 - `owner` : sender address
 - `lit` : lit object with encrypted message, encrypted key, and access conditions
-- `date` : date the messege is sent
+- `date` : date the message is sent

 ### Set up Relayer Job